carboncopies/BrainGenix-API/Docs/NESAPI.md

 **Request**:
 *Required Params*:
 - (int) `SimulationID` ID of the simulation where this is being created.
-- (bgCompartmentID) `DestinationCompartmentID` ID of the compartment whos data will be overwritten with the source.
+- (bgCompartmentID) `DestinationCompartmentID` ID of the compartment receiving DAC output.
 - (float) `ClampPosX_nm` X world space coordinate in nanometers.
 - (float) `ClampPosY_nm` Y world space coordinate in nanometers.
 - (float) `ClampPosZ_nm` Z world space coordinate in nanometers.